switchtrue/JIRAChangelogBuilder/README.md

   *  `<JIRA_password>`: The password used to log into JIRA.
   *  `<JIRA_project_name>`: The name of the project in JIRA.
   *  `<version>`: The name of the version this changelog is for.
-  *  `<file_template>`: The path to a file that will be used as the changelog template.
+  *  `<template_list>`: A CSV list of paths to template files.
+Each templated changelog is saved into a new file which can be processed at a later stage.
   *  `<flags>` (optional): One or more of the following flags:
     * `--jql "some arbitrary JQL"`: Append the given JQL to the issue filter. eg status = "Ready for Build"'
     * `--object-cache-path /some/path`: The path on disk to the cache, if you do not use this, no cache will be used.
 Using a cache is highly recommended.
     * `--debug`: Print debug/logging information to standard out.
 This will also force errors to go to the standard out and exit with code 0 rather than 1.
-    * `--changelog-file-name /some/path/file.ext`: The path on disk to the file you wish to output the file changelog to.
-If you do not use this, the file changelog will be written to changelog.txt in the working directory by default.
+    * `--changelog-file-name /some/path/filename`: The path on disk to the file you wish to output the file changelog to.
+If you do not use this, the file changelog will be written to changelog#.txt in the working directory by default (where # is the changelog file number).
-    * `--module-template /some/path/file.ext`: The path to a file to use as the template for the 'about' FOX module.
-This defaults to the same template as the changelog file.